Ross Chastain steals victory at Talladega Superspeedway

 PENSKE PROBLEMS

-Roger Penske was at the track seeking a second Team Penske superspeedway victory this season but saw three of his cars collected in one crash.
+Roger Penske was at the track seeking a second Team Penske superspeedway victory this season but saw three of his cars knocked out in one crash.

 Joey Logano was in the third row on a restart during the second stage and not even up to full speed when Bubba Wallace knocked him out of line and into the outside wall.
 Logano’s car then shot back down into the field and teammates Austin Cindric, the Daytona 500 winner, and Harrison Burton, who drives for Penske affiliate The Wood Brothers, were among those collected in the eight-car crash.